-Description:This gold coin was minted under the Greek King Mithridates VI, to pay his army during the 1st Mithradatic War against Rome.
+Description:This gold coin was minted in the Thracian city of Istros, during the rule of the Greek King Mithridates VI, to pay his army during the 1st Mithradatic War against Rome.
 The obverse side features Alexander the Great, the most successful military commander of all time.
 240 years earlier, Alexander had overthrown the Persian King Darius III and conquered the entirety of his Empire.
 In 323 BC, Alexander's own Empire stretched from the Adriatic Sea to Egypt and as far east as the Indus River in India.
 His legacy lived on long after him, ushering in centuries of Greek settlement and Hellenistic culture over distant areas.